brookingcharlie/hadoop-vm/README.md

 * Apache Hadoop 2.7.2 (binary)
 * Java: OpenJDK 8 (Ubuntu package)

+## Creating the cluster

+    vagrant up

+## Running the example script

+Run the command below from your host machine to:

+* format an HDFS filesystem;
+* start HDFS, running NameNode and DataNode;
+* start YARN, running ResourceManager and NodeManager;
+* put input files into HDFS;
+* run the 'grep' MapReduce program;
+* get result files from HDFS;
+* stop YARN and HDFS.

+    vagrant ssh -- "bash -i run-example.sh"

 ## Caching

 To speed up builds by caching downloaded Debian packages on your host machine,